Ménière’s Disease and Chiropractic Care

 The Pierce Clinic of Chiropractic uses a revolutionary healthcare procedure called the Advanced Orthogonal technique.
 This procedure identifies subtle misalignments of the top vertebrae in the neck, and corrects them using a percussion-wave adjustment.
 Due to the proximity of these bones to the brain stem area, this procedure can help with a wide variety of conditions.

 Not only is the Upper Cervical spine in close proximity to these structures, but it is also directly involved in balance as well.
 A 1998 study from the Cranio journal found a very high association between dysfunction of the Upper Cervical spine and the diagnosis of Ménière’s disease.
-Because of these correlations, many patients with Ménière’s disease and similar symptoms have showed tremendous symptomatic relief from Advanced Orthogonal care at the Pierce Clinic of Chiropractic.
+Because of these similarities, many patients with Ménière’s disease and similar symptoms have showed tremendous relief due to precise adjustments using the Advanced Orthogonal technique at the Pierce Clinic of Chiropractic.
 In fact, a 2008 study found that 10 out of 10 cases of patients suffering from Ménière’s disease showed conditional improvement or total resolution during a period of Upper Cervical chiropractic care.

 - Cervical signs and symptoms in patients with Meniere’s disease: a controlled study. http://www.ncbi.nlm.nih.gov/pubmed/9852812

 - Dr. Michael Burcon: Upper Cervical Protocol to Reduce Vertebral Subluxation in Ten Subjects with Meniere’s: A Case Series. http://ww1.prweb.com/prfiles/2010/11/01/4183644/menieres1.pdf